ddsmt/ddSMT/docs/guide-strategies.rst

 ``ddmin`` implements a variant of the minimization strategy described in :cite:`Niemetz2013` and tries to perform simplifications on multiple S-expressions in the input in parallel.
 Algorithm 1 shows the main loop of this strategy.
-Foreach active mutatorM, the algorithm first collects all S-expressions in the inputthat can be simplified byM(Line 4).
-Simplifications are applied and checked in afashion similar to Zeller’s originalddminalgorithm
-[24]: the set of S-expressionssexprsis partitioned into subsets of sizesize;
+Foreach active mutator `M`, the algorithm first collects all S-expressions in the input that can be simplified by `M` (Line 4).
+Simplifications are applied and checked in a fashion similar to Zeller’s original `ddmin` algorithm :cite:`Zeller2002`: the set of S-expressions `sexprs` is partitioned into subsets of size `size`;
-each S-expressione∈subsetissubstituted ininput(Line 7) with a simplification
-suggested byM; the resultingsimplified inputcandidateis then checked if it still triggers the original behavior(Line 8).
-Once all subsets of a given size are checked,sexprsis updated basedon the current input and partitioned into smaller subsets.
-As soon as all subsetsof size 1 were checked the algorithm repeats these steps with the next availablemutator.
-The main loop of strategyddminis run until a fixed point is reached,i.e., the input cannot be further simplified.
-Strategyddminapplies mutators intwo  stages.
-The  first stage  targets  top-level  S-expressions  (e.g.,  specific  kindsof SMT-LIB commands) until a fixed point to aggressively simplify the inputbefore applying more expensive mutators in the second stage.
+each S-expression `e` from `subset` is substituted in `input` (Line 7) with a simplification suggested by `M`; the resulting simplified input candidate is then checked if it still triggers the original behavior (Line 8).
+Once all subsets of a given size are checked, `sexprs` is updated based on the current input and partitioned into smaller subsets.
+As soon as all subsets of size 1 were checked the algorithm repeats these steps with the next available mutator.
+The main loop of strategy ``ddmin`` is run until a fixed point is reached, i.e., the input cannot be further simplified.
+Strategy ``ddmin`` applies mutators in two  stages.
+The  first stage  targets  top-level  S-expressions  (e.g., specific kinds of SMT-LIB commands) until a fixed point to aggressively simplify the input before applying more expensive mutators in the second stage.